meggie2002/meggie2002/README.md

 # Hi, I'm Megha R S 👋

-Data Science & Analytics Graduate Student | Machine Learning & Data Visualization Enthusiast
+Data Science & Analytics Graduate Student | Transforming Data into Impactful Solutions

 ## About Me

 - 📍 Calgary, AB
 - ✉️ [meghars46@gmail.com](mailto:meghars46@gmail.com)
 - 💼 [LinkedIn](https://linkedin.com/in/megha-rs)
-- 👩‍🎓 Currently mastering data science and analytics at the University of Calgary.
-Passionate about uncovering insights through data!
+- 👩‍🎓 Currently pursuing a Master's in Data Science at the University of Calgary, focusing on advanced analytical techniques and predictive modeling.

 ## Skills and Interests